 Let me tell you what: Don’t do that.
-If an idea is just not good enough to outperform ‘competitors’ in the very moment and is so unbelievably full of value for you and your key stakeholders that you immediately want to dedicate your best resources to it right now, it won’t be any better the next time you revisit that list of broken dreams in your excel file.
+If an idea is just not good enough to outperform ‘competitors’ in the very moment and is so unbelievably full of value for you and your key stakeholders that you immediately want to dedicate your best resources to it right now.
+It won’t be any better the next time you revisit that list of broken dreams in your excel file.

 And if an idea is truly so good that it’ll appear again and again on your lists, it’ll find its way into production mode when the time is right.
 Trust me.

-Let me give you another example for this way of thinking: I did the same thing when 2016 ended with all my blog post ideas and ‘books to read’ resolutions.
+Let me give you another example of this way of thinking: I did the same thing when 2016 ended with all my blog post ideas and ‘books to read’ resolutions.
 When they were just not that good that I wanted to immediately sit down and dedicate writing or reading time to them which I otherwise probably would have spent working out or watching YouTube, I deleted them.
-No more drafts and plans to ‘read this book very soon’.
+No more drafts and plans to ‘read this book very soon.’

-When a topic or book is really really relevant to me, it’ll somehow resurface somewhere to me and will then get tackled.
+When a topic or book is really relevant to me, it’ll somehow resurface somewhere to me and will then get tackled.

 What’s in your (personal or work-related) idea backlog?
 And how long have some of those items been in there?
-See, just kick them out and just execute on the next things which is driving you for real.
+See, just kick them out and just execute on the next things which are driving you for real.